SayuniEllepola/SayuniEllepola/README.md

 ## <picture><img src = "https://github.com/0xAbdulKhalid/0xAbdulKhalid/raw/main/assets/mdImages/about_me.gif" width = 50px></picture> Hello, I'm Sayuni Ellepola!

-As a caffeinated inhabitant of the code cosmos, I traverse the realms of SLIIT University (Sri Lanka) currently navigating the exciting journey of academia, being enthusiastic about technology and its applications in Data Science.

-Enchanted by the charisma of technology, my heart beats to the rhythm of algorithms and the dance of artificial intelligence.
+As a passionate explorer in the field of information technology at SLIIT, I embarked on a stimulating adventure in the domains of creativity and code.
+I navigate the exciting technological paths while fervently expanding my academic horizons, focusing on data science and its innovative applications.

+Swift learner, seeking paths untried,
+Curiosity's spark, my knowledge's guide.....

 ## 📚 Academic Background
 - **University:** SLIIT University (Sri Lanka)